14 Top FBA Tasks To Outsource To Amazon Virtual Assistants

 Once you’ve figured out what kind of VA you need for the FBA tasks you want to outsource, choose between using a recruitment service/agency and hiring yourself.

 There’s no shortage of recruitment agencies out there, but you have to spend money on their services.
-If taking some cash out of your pocket isn’t an option at the moment, consider posting job ads to online job boards and gig marketplaces such as Upwork or OnlineJobs.ph.
+If taking huge amounts of cash out of your pocket isn’t an option right now, consider posting job ads to online job boards and gig marketplaces such as Upwork or OnlineJobs.ph.
 Many platforms don’t cost a thing unless you want to get your job advertisement on top of the platform’s news feed or get easy access to elite talent.
 Once proposals start coming in, review them thoroughly and invite the shortlisted candidates for a Skype or Zoom interview with you.
 Finally, give your chosen candidate a trial test to see if they’re suitable for the position.

 Help Your VAs Succeed in Their Role